Are there some types of patriotism that are dangerous?

-When we live this extreme, we live only with our own well-being in mind (or perhaps the well-being of our immediate family and close friends and people like us).
+When we live this extreme, we live only with our own well-being in mind.
+Or perhaps we live with the well-being of our immediate family and close friends and people like us.
 The life of self-centered individualism is an irrational, self-undermining way to live.
 If everyone lives with only their own well-being in mind, we inevitably damage or even destroy each other.

-It is important to note that we can be good, moral, well-meaning, even Christian or religious, people and still live a life of self-centered individualism.
+And it is important to note that we can be good, moral, well-meaning, even Christian or religious, people and still live a life of self-centered individualism.
 We all have a tendency to believe our views and the views of people like us are the right views.
-Being willing to listen to people quite different from us requires political courage.
-It requires us to be willing to change our life, if honest reflection and dialogue requires it.
+So, being willing to listen to people quite different from us requires political courage.
+And it requires us to be willing to change our life, if honest reflection and dialogue requires it.
 This is difficult.
 It is much easier to retreat into our lives of self-centered, non-threatening sameness.

 The other extreme of the political spectrum is the extreme of losing one’s self in a relationship with one’s country.
 This occurs with dangerous patriotism.

-Military personnel exhibit dangerous patriotism when they unquestioningly obey all military orders, even if they are ordered to do actions that are tantamount to war crimes.
+Military personnel exhibit dangerous patriotism when they unquestioningly obey all military orders, even if such orders are tantamount to war crimes.

 Dangerous patriotism can also occur with normal citizens who believe that their country or particular political party is always right.
 When they believe this, they lose their ability to hold their party accountable to higher moral or spiritual standards.